-This 30-credit program offers a carefully created curriculum that will give you the technical ability to protect sensitive systems from the criminals determined to corrupt them while providing soft skills like critical thinking, ethics, and decision-making vital to success in the field.
-The M.S. in Cybersecurity degree also features seven career-focused specializations to enhance your skill set.
+This 30-credit program offers a carefully created curriculum that will give you the technical ability to protect sensitive systems from the criminals determined to corrupt them.
+You’ll learn how to combine a focus on cyber defense, cyber offense, and digital forensics and incident response with soft skills like critical thinking, ethics, and decision-making, which are vital to success in the field.
+The M.S. in Cybersecurity degree also features three career-focused specializations to enhance your skill set.

 Specialization options include: